szhorvat/IGraphM/README.md

 ## Bugs and troubleshooting

 IGraph/M is currently under development, and a few bugs are to be expected.
-However, I try not to release a new version until all problems I know of are fixed.
+However, I try not to release a new version until most problems I know of are fixed.
 If you do find a problem, please [open an issue on GitHub](https://github.com/szhorvat/IGraphM/issues).

 During the version 0.1.x series IGraph/M should be considered unstable.
 Function names, options, and the structure of return values may change without notice.
 Thus I do encourage you to use it interactively, but at this point I do not recommend basing other packages on IGraph/M.  Starting from version 0.2.0 I will try to avoid making any breaking changes.

+### Known issues and workarounds

+ * `Graph[Graph[...], ...]` returned

+   Sometimes layout functions may return an expression which looks like

+        Graph[ Graph[...], VertexCoordinates -> {...} ]

+   or similar.
+A property does not get correctly applied to the graph.
+This is due to a bug in Mathematica.
+I believe I have worked around most of these issues, but if you encounter them, one possible workaround is to cycle the graph `g` through some other representation, e.g. `g = Uncompress@Compress[g]`.

+ * Graphlet decomposition functions may crash the kernel.
+This is due to an igraph bug.

 ## License